From 9am till late, here’s your one-day food guide to the best dining experiences you shouldn’t miss in this food paradise.

 11.15am: Shop at Geylang Serai Market

-Since it opened in 1964, it has been a focal point for the local Malay community with a limitless variety of Malay and Indian-Muslim specialties from meats to vegetables and exotic fruits on offer.
+Since it opened in 1964, it has been a focal point for the local Malay community with a limitless variety of Malay and Indian-Muslim specialties, from meats to vegetables and exotic fruits.
 The market is always bustling, so be prepared for a thoroughly memorable assault on all your senses.
-Plus, the facade of the market, which looks like a typical Malay House, makes for great Instagram moments.
+The façade of the market, which features traditional Malay architectural elements, makes for great Instagram moments.

-Tuck into these sticky rice dumplings, packed with stewed pork and other ingredients and try to distinguish the variety of spices used to
+Tuck into these sticky rice dumplings, packed with stewed pork and other ingredients and try to distinguish the variety of spices used to flavour this dish.

 Haven’t had your fill?
 Walk a little further down the row of conserved shophouses till you get to Glory Catering to sample its signature popiah (spring rolls) and desserts.